RubixML/ML/README.md

 ```

 ### Missing Data Imputer
-In the real world, it is common to have to deal with datasets that are missing a few values here and there.
-The Missing Data Imputer searches for any missing value placeholders and replaces it with a guess based on a given imputer *Strategy*.
+In the real world, it is common to have data with missing values here and there.
+The Missing Data Imputer replaces missing value placeholders with a guess based on a given imputer *Strategy*.

 ##### Categorical or Continuous